reflectoring/reflectoring.github.io/content/blog/2022/2022-09-25-node-urlShortener.md

 ```
 Here, we are storing  `MongoDB_URI` and `DOMAIN_URL` as environment variables in the `.env` file.
 Replace the `MongoDB_URI` link with the one you generated in MongoDB Altas and remember to input your `username` and `password`.
 While `DOMAIN_URL` is our server's `localhost` address, which can readily be changed during production.

-To query and connect to our MongoDB database easily, we will use the Object Data Modeling (ODM) library **Mongoose**.
+MongoDB is schema-less, which means that it pushes database architecture and schema creation to the application level, where they can be handled more flexibly.
+For schema creation, query and connecting to MongoDB database we will use the **Mongoose** dependency.

-Mongoose manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB. it remains one of the most popular ODM tools for MongoDB.
+Mongoose manages relationships between data.
+It is used to create schema and define how data is stored and structured in MongoDB.
+It remains one of the most popular ODM tools for MongoDB.
 If you are coming from a SQL background then using Mongoose will make the transition into a NoSQL environment much easier.
-It will also save you time writing your own validations and instance methods and is highly recommended for basic MongoDB operations.

-While MongoDB is schema-less, SQL defines a schema via the table definition.
-Mongoose provides us with schema validation a document data structure (shape of the document) that is enforced via the application layer.

-Mongoose schema defines the structure of the document, default values, validators, etc.

-## Creating a MongoDB Schema
+## Creating Mongoose Schema
-To use mongoose we have to start by creating schemas for our application.
-Each schema maps to a MongoDB collection and defines the shape of the documents within that collection.
-We will need to create a Schema for our URLs.
+In this section, we will use Mongoose to create a URL schema.
+This will define how URL data will be structured and stored in our database.
+Each schema maps to a MongoDB collection.

 To create our  URL schema, create a `Url.js` file in the `urlbackend` folder.